mohammadll/grafana-stack/README.md

     http://localhost:8080/rolldice

 Refresh the page multiple times. if you want to see the traces, use `port-forward` to connect to `grafana` and Go to `Explore`.
 You'll see the traces of my-app

+## :two: Scenario-2: Metrics with Mimir and Logs with Loki

+We're going to use grafana/agent operator to collect metrics and logs from the kubernetes cluster and forward metrics to `Mimir` and pod logs to `loki`

+Install the charts of agent-operator, loki, mimir, grafana

+    helm install collector grafana/grafana-agent-operator
+    helm install -n loki loki grafana/loki -f loki-values.yml helm install -n mimir mimir grafana/mimir-distributed
+    helm install -n grafana grafana grafana/grafana -f grafana-values-scenario-2.yml

+Deploy the GrafanaAgent resource

+The root of the custom resource hierarchy is the `GrafanaAgent` resource—the primary resource Agent Operator looks for. `GrafanaAgent` is called the root because it discovers other sub-resources, `MetricsInstance` and `LogsInstance`

+    kubectl apply -f grafana-agent.yml

+Deploy a MetricsInstance resource

+Defines where to ship collected metrics.
+This rolls out a Grafana Agent StatefulSet that will scrape and ship metrics to a remote_write endpoint.

+    kubectl apply -f metric-instance.yml

+Create ServiceMonitors for kubelet and cAdvisor endpoints

+Collects cAdvisor and kubelet metrics.
+This configures the MetricsInstance / Agent StatefulSet

+    kubectl apply -f kubelet-svc-monitor.yml
+    kubectl apply -f cadvisor-svc-monitor.yml

+Deploy LogsInstance resource

+Defines where to ship collected logs.
+This rolls out a Grafana Agent DaemonSet that will tail log files on your cluster nodes.

+    kubectl apply -f log-instance.yml

+Deploy PodLogs resource

+Collects container logs from Kubernetes Pods.
+This configures the LogsInstance / Agent DaemonSet.

+    kubectl apply -f pod-logs.yml